I hate homework day.

 The Ongoing Action Plan for Fine Parents

 - Brainstorm some roles that you can use to elicit certain behavior.
 If you need your child to be quiet and still for a few minutes, what can they pretend to be?
 A King or Queen on a throne?
 A soldier on guard?
-Good posture during homework is a good idea, but if the only way to get your child to do it without a fuss is to let them pretend to sit on a throne or stand in attention, go for it!
+Good posture during homework is a good idea, but if the only way to get your child to do it without a fuss is to let them pretend to sit on a throne or stand at attention, go for it!

 - Think back over the things that your child struggles to focus on.
 How can you get them to use self-management techniques to improve?